PraveenKrGit/Snake-Game/README.md

 # Snake-Game
-Snake Game with React, Redux and Redux Saga.
+A Snake Game with Typescript, React, Redux and Redux Saga.

+### Libraries Used

+- For UI: React
+- For Component: Chakra-UI
+- For State Management: Redux
+- For State Management Middlewares: Redux-saga